Archive for category Programming

 Math behind a world sunlight map

-Posted by Jurgen in Algorithms, Image processing on May 14th, 2009
+Posted by Jurgen in Algorithms, Image processing, Simulation on May 14th, 2009

 My neighbour has a map of the world on the wall.
 You can see it from the street in front of his house.
 It has a backlight but that only illuminates half of the map.
 The transition from day to night is shaped like a sine wave most of the time.
 It actually is a physical world sunlight map.
 Of course, you can simulate this with a computer too.
 There even is an instance using Google maps.